 There are 6 protected areas i.e. 4 Wildlife Sanctuaries and 2 National Parks in the Tripura state.
 The map for wildlife protected area of Tripura state including Elephant Corridor is shown in Figure 4.10.
 These protected areas are covering an area of 603.65 km2, constituting 5.75% of the total geographical area of the state.
-Sepahijala WLS, Trishna WLS, Gomati WLS, Trishna WLS and Rowa WLS are 4 wildlife sanctuaries while Clouded Leopard National Park and Bison National Park are 2 national parks in the state.
+Sepahijala Wild Life Sanctuary (WLS), Trishna WLS, Gomati WLS, Trishna WLS and Rowa WLS are 4 wildlife sanctuaries while Clouded Leopard National Park and Bison National Park are 2 national parks in the state.
 Notified elephant corridor has been noticed in the project blocks of Tulashikhar and Mungiakami under Khowai district.
-Movement of elephant near the few of the village habitations (Ramkrishnapur VC and Maharanipur VC) has been reported during site visit and also confirmed from PCCF Office at Agartal).
+Movement of elephant near few of the village habitations (Ramkrishnapur VC and Maharanipur VC) has been reported during site visit and also confirmed from PCCF Office at Agartala).
 No subproject is falling in the Ecosensitive Zone of wild life sanctuaries and national park; and near notified elephant corridor.
+The screening checklist annexed in the ESMF will again use the negative list excluding any sub-project falling under these habitats.